loncaa/tinyurl-example/readme.md

-**Url Shortener**
--
+# Url Shortener
-Create a URL shortener with a JSON RESTful API containing 3 endpoints, one using the GET method which will redirect the user to the original URL, one using the POST method to create a shortened URL, and the other using the GET method to return the app statistics.
+URL shortener with a JSON RESTful API containing 3 endpoints.

-**Build**
+- GET method that redirects the user to the original URL.
+- POST method to create a shortened URL
+- GET method to return the app statistics

+## Build
 Execute migration script in first build:
 `docker-compose up --detach --build; docker-compose exec app npm run tables:create`

-**Database seeds**
+### Database seeds
 To seed the database with short URL id:`example` and statistic data for period:`weeks` execute npm script:
 `npm run tables:seedWeeks`